 Is it necessary to cool the planet to avoid a global warming climate catastrophe?
+Accompanied by Sev Clarke’s comments on 9 May 2023.
+Excellent starting question, Robert!

 ChatGPT

 Cooling the planet to avoid a global warming climate catastrophe is a complex topic with varying perspectives.
 Let's examine some important points to provide a balanced understanding.